abeldekat/cmp-mini-snippets/README.md

 ## LazyVim and mini.snippets

-See this [LazyVim-PR] proposal for a mini.snippets "extra"...
+See this [LazyVim] PR for a mini.snippets "extra"...

 ## Acknowledgments